stbnrivas/dataModels/specs/Device/Device/doc/spec.md

     value `"on"`of type `Text`.
 Obviously, in order to toggle the referred switch, this attribute value will have to be changed to `"off"`.

-    -   Attribute type: Any type, depending on the device.
+    -   Attribute type: Property.
+Any type, depending on the device.
 Usually [Text](https://schema.org/Text) or [QuantitativeValue](https://schema.org/QuantitativeValue).
     -   Attribute metadata: